Constructing Span Categories From Categories Without Pullbacks: Some Categories that do not have Pullbacks

 The categories $\Dif$, $\Top$, and $\Set$ are locally small and there are forgetful functors, each to be ambiguously denoted by $\F$, from $\Dif$ to $\Top$ and from $\Top$ to $\Set$ given by The morphisms in $\Dif$ and $\Top$ are entirely determined by their action on the underlying sets and so the forgetful functor in each case maps a given source category to a subcategory of the target category.
 The functor obtained by composing the above forgetful functors is the forgetful functor, denoted again by $\F$, from $\Dif$ to $\Set$.

-We say that a functor $\F$ from a category $\C$ to a category $\C^\prime$ \emph{preserves pullbacks} if for any cospan $C$ in $\C$, if $S$ is a pullback of $C$, then $\F(S)$ is a pullback of $\F(C)$.
+A functor $\F$ from a category $\C$ to a category $\C^\prime$ \emph{preserves pullbacks} if for any cospan $C$ in $\C$, if $S$ is a pullback of $C$, then $\F(S)$ is a pullback of $\F(C)$.
 The following lemma is a special case of a more general result that guarantees that representable functors preserve pullbacks \cite[p.~64]{Bor}.
-The proof of Lemma~\ref{3:lem:reppreslim} is presented here for the convenience of the reader because we use a slightly different language in our definition of a pullback than does Borceux.
+The proof of Lemma~\ref{3:lem:reppreslim} is included for the convenience of the reader, because the language in our definition of a pullback is slightly different from Borceux's \cite{Bor}.